justin05423/LUPE-2.0-AnalysisPackage/README.md

 <p align="center">
 Introducing LUPE, the innovative analysis pipeline predicting pain behavior in mice.
 With our platform, you can input pose and classify mice behavior inside the LUPE Box.
-LUPE can further summarize a composite pain score for mice behavior.
-Best of all, LUPE runs without the need for a GPU.
 With in-depth analysis and interactive visuals, as well as downloadable CSVs for easy integration into your existing workflow, Try LUPE today and unlock a new level of insights into animal behavior.
 </p>